andre-vauvelle/AnchorBERT/README.md

-# :anchor:BERT: Phenotyping with Positive Unlabelled Learning for Genome-Wide Association Studies
+# :anchor: AnchorBERT: Phenotyping with Positive Unlabelled Learning for Genome-Wide Association Studies

 This repository contains the code used in Phenotyping with Positive Unlabelled Learning for Genome-Wide Association Studies.